 We begin our unit by learning about many different types of land and water features.
-My class gets very excited when I change out our reference wall.
-They know something new is headed their way!

 Next, we painted our imaginary islands and decided in what ocean and near which continent they would be located.

-We recently learned all about maps and put those map skills to work by drawing maps of our islands complete with a compass rose and map key.
+My students recently learned all about maps and put those map skills to work by drawing maps of our islands complete with a compass rose and map key.

 I pulled up one of my favorite Powerpoints from Teacher’s Clubhouse as a reference for students to use as they make map keys.

 At the end of our unit, we do a culminating, creative narrative writing project that gets kids writing creatively, using map skills, and includes some functional writing.